gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

-Some datasets feature **noise points** to make the clustering problem more difficult.
+Some datasets feature **noise points** to make the clustering problem more difficult
+(e.g., outliers or irrelevant points in-between actual clusters).
 They are specially marked in the ground-truth vectors (cluster ID=0).